martinwork/pxt-luma-matrix/docs/src/guides/build-your-own.md

 ## Connection
 > **Note:** Do not connect the matrix VCC directly to the micro:bit 3V.
 The matrix requires more power than the micro:bit can provide.

 > **Logic Level:** Neopixels work better with 5V logic.
 The micro:bit uses 3.3V logic.
 The matrix will work with 3V level, but adding a [logic level shifter](https://www.instructables.com/A-Quick-Guide-on-Logic-Level-Shifting/) between P0 and LED will improve stability.
+Consider [this Guide](https://learn.adafruit.com/adafruit-neopixel-uberguide/powering-neopixels) from Adafruit for more detailed information regarding neopixel power and logic level.

 1. Flash the micro:bit with the built code using MakeCode
 2. Connect Matrix GND to micro:bit GND